Bonsai Tree care guide for beginners

 SpeciesDescriptionCare Level

-FicusHas a thick trunk and is tolerant of low humidity and indoor conditions.Easy
+FicusThick trunk; tolerant of low humidity and indoor conditions.Easy

-JuniperFeatures needle-like foliage and prefers cooler temperatures and plenty of sunlight.Moderate
+JuniperNeedle-like foliage; prefers cooler temperatures and sunlight.Moderate

 Advanced Bonsai Tree Care Tips for Experienced Enthusiasts